firebolt-db/godocs/docs/Reference/object-identifiers.md

 1. Contain at least one character, and no more than 255.
 2. The first character must be a letter (a-z) or underscore (_).
-3. After the first character, subsequent characters can be letters, underscores, digits (0-9), or dollar signs ($).
+3. After the first character, subsequent characters can be letters, underscores, digits (0-9).

 ## Unquoted identifiers